 He also has an interest in theories of natural magic and related disciplines from the Renaissance to the eighteenth century, and in his next major project–tentatively entitled, The Devil’s Cure: Magical Medicine and the Problem of Plausibility in the Seventeenth Century–he will explore the infamous medical remedy known as the weapon salve, which was reputed to heal wounds over great distances when applied not to the wound itself but to the weapon that had caused it, or to traces of the patient’s blood.

-Dr. Waddell teaches classes for both Lyman Briggs and History on topics including early modern magic and science, European intellectual history, cyborgism and transhumanism, and the relationship between race, gender, and modern science.
-He has also worked as a historical consultant on a traveling exhibition produced by the National Library of Medicine of the NIH: Harry Potter’s World: Renaissance Science, Magic, and Medicine.
-The exhibition, which has been touring the country for several years, explores the history of science and medicine in the Harry Potter novels, and Dr. Waddell has also created a resource for post-secondary instructors who might want to incorporate some of this history into their own classes.
+In 2008, Dr. Waddell worked as an historical consultant on a traveling exhibition produced by the National Library of Medicine of the NIH: Harry Potter’s World: Renaissance Science, Magic, and Medicine.
+The exhibition, which has toured throughout the US, Canada, and the UK since 2009, explores important ideas in the history of science and medicine through the Harry Potter novels.
+It also includes a resource for post-secondary instructors who might want to incorporate some of this history into their own classes.